Fast and Provable Tensor Robust Principal Component Analysis via Scaled Gradient Descent: Introduction

 \paragraph{Theoretical guarantees.} Coupled with a tailored spectral initialization scheme, the proposed ScaledGD method converges linearly to the true low-rank tensor in both the Frobenius norm and the entrywise $\ell_\infty$ norm at a constant rate that is independent of its condition number, as long as the level of corruptions---measured in terms of the fraction of nonzero entries per fiber---does not exceed the order of $\tfrac{1}{\mu^2 \kappa r_1 r_2 r_3 }$, where $\mu$ and $\kappa$ are respectively the incoherence parameter and the condition number of the ground truth tensor $\bcX_{\star}$ (to be formally defined later).
 This not only enables fast global convergence by virtue of following the scaled gradients rather than the vanilla gradients \cite{tong2021scaling}, but also lends additional robustness to finding the low-rank Tucker decomposition despite the presence of corruptions and gross errors.
 Moreover, our work provides the first refined entrywise error analysis for tensor RPCA, suggesting the errors are distributed evenly across the entries when the ground low-rank truth tensor is incoherent.
 To corroborate the theoretical findings, we further demonstrate that the proposed ScaledGD algorithm achieves better and more scalable performance than state-of-the-art matrix and tensor RPCA algorithms through synthetic experiments and real-world applications.

 \paragraph{Comparisons to prior art.} While tensor RPCA has been previously investigated under various low-rank tensor decompositions, e.g., \cite{lu2016tensor,anandkumar2016tensor,driggs2019tensor}, the development of provably efficient algorithms under the Tucker decomposition remains scarce.
 The most closely related work is \cite{cai2021generalized}, which proposed a Riemannian gradient descent algorithm for the same tensor RPCA model as ours.
-Their algorithm also achieves a constant rate of convergence, as long as the level of corruptions does not exceed the order of $\min\left\{\frac{1}{\mu_s^4\kappa_s^{14}r^2 \log^2 n},\, \frac{1}{\mu_s^{12}\kappa_s^{12} r^3} \right\}$ (cf. \cite[Theorem 5.1]{cai2021generalized}), where $\mu_s$ and $\kappa_s$ are the spikiness parameter and the worst-case condition number of $\bcX_{\star}$, respectively.
-Using the relation $\mu\leq \mu_s^2 \kappa_s^2$ (cf. \cite[Lemma 13.5]{cai2021generalized}) and $\kappa\leq \kappa_s$ (cf. \eqref{eq:compare_kappa}) to conservatively translate our bound, our algorithm succeeds as long as the corruption level is below the order of $\frac{1}{\mu_s^4 \kappa_s^5 r^3}$, which is still significantly higher than that allowed in \cite{cai2021generalized}.
+Their algorithm is proven to also achieve a constant rate of convergence---at a higher per-iteration expense---as long as the fraction of outliers per fiber does not exceed the order of $\min\left\{\frac{1}{\mu_s^4\kappa_s^{14}r^2 \log^2 n},\, \frac{1}{\mu_s^{12}\kappa_s^{12} r^3} \right\}$ (cf. \cite[Theorem 5.1]{cai2021generalized}), where $\mu_s$ and $\kappa_s$ are the spikiness parameter and the worst-case condition number of $\bcX_{\star}$, respectively.
+Using the relation $\mu\leq \mu_s^2 \kappa_s^2$ (cf. \cite[Lemma 13.5]{cai2021generalized}) and $\kappa\leq \kappa_s$ (cf. \eqref{eq:compare_kappa}) to conservatively translate our bound, our algorithm succeeds as long as the corruption level is below the order of $\frac{1}{\mu_s^4 \kappa_s^5 r^3}$, which is still significantly higher than that allowed in \cite{cai2021generalized}, when the outliers are evenly distributed across the fibers.
+See additional numerical comparisons in Section~\ref{sec:numerical}.